S3-working-group/s3-practical-guide/src/co-creation-and-evolution/navigate-via-tension.md

 **Challenges and opportunities** for an organization are revealed as people become aware of tension they experience in relation to them.

 To **discover drivers**, look behind tension and describe what's happening and what's needed.
-Sometimes our inquiry reveals misconceptions and the tension goes away.
+Sometimes an inquiry reveals misconceptions and the tension goes away.

 Awareness of **organizational drivers** can be passed to an appropriate domain to be addressed.